 Returning to the rest of the party, a guard (captioned as “Mean Guy”) came to tell that that Squall was going to be tortured, inadvertently informing them that Squall was alive and in the same facility.
 When Zell stood up to “Mean Guy,” the guard gave him a beating.
 “Mean Guy” wasn’t just here to be a jerk however, and he asked the party if one of them was named Rinoa.
 Showing a characteristic, yet still startling naivety, Rinoa identified herself on the spot, and was taken away by the guards with no further explanation.

 Back with Squall, he was taken out of his cell by Seifer, and sure enough he was taken to be tortured via an electric device.
 Seifer’s line of questioning was very strange: apparently Edea wanted to know the “true purpose” of SeeD.
 Seifer, assuming Squall knew what he was talking about, refuses to explain this request in plain English.
 Naturally, Squall didn’t know a thing.
 At one point, Seifer returned the favour that “Mean Guy” had done to the others by telling Squall that his friends were still alive and in the prison.
 Actually, he told Squall that he could have easily torture them instead.
-Oh, so you’re going to admit that Quistis, the former instructor, might be a more reliable source of information than Squall?
+Oh, so you’re going to admit that Quistis, the former instructor, might be a more reliable source of secret SeeD info han Squall?
 And that Zell would more easily break?
 And that Squall is the worst person you could be interrogating?
 Well so long as we’re being honest!

 Seifer bragged that he had fulfilled his dream by becoming the Sorceress’ knight, facing off against the “evil mercenary” (not a cliche rivalry that I’m particularly familiar with, but I’m willing to pretend) This whole picture seemed to suggest that Seifer had only joined SeeD as a means of infiltrating it, but how would he have known they had a secret purpose from the outset?
 His dialogue implies that it was Edea who told him that SeeD had a secret purpose, so maybe my intuition about his motives is wrong here.
-In any event, SeeD are mercenaries again now, not a non-profit.
-Great job, writers.

 Back to the rest of the party, where Selphie was trying to use Cure to fix the wounds Zell had got from his beating, only for it to fail.
 Quistis suggested the prison had an anti-magic field on it.
 Oh, while we’re here, Selphie casts her spell by saying “Draw… Cure!” as though she were Draw-casting.
 I understand why the writers had her do that: just in case Selphie doesn’t have any Cure spells equipped at the moment, which, as it happened, she didn’t (since we had taken them from her to equip the sniper team back in Deling City).
 But where on earth is she Drawing it from?
 Zell himself?
 If that’s the case, why can’t we do that in combat when we really need a Cure?
 I appreciate the effort but it feels like we’re still just a bit off the mark.